xbach/docs/trezor-faq/eshop.rst

 We will try to include it as soon as possible.

-How long it takes you to handle the order?
+How long does it take you to handle the order?
 ------------------------------------------

-As for the standard shipping we ship 3 times a week (Monday, Wednesday, Friday).
+We process orders with the DHL Express shipping every working day and with the standard shipping 3 times a week (Monday, Wednesday, Friday).
 If an order is made before 12:00 CET on the shipping day, we ship the order the same day.
 We have all items in stock and we never postpone the shipping without prior customer notification.

 What are the shipping options?
 ------------------------------

-**Standard worldwide shipping**
+**DHL Express shipping**

 Default shipping option.
-It is free of charge, but the traceability is limited.
+DHL Express shipping which costs $29 and it's fully traceable.
-Delivery time may vary between 2 days to 6 weeks depending on your location and your national post.
+Delivery time is usually 2-5 business days.

-**DHL Express shipping**
+**Standard worldwide shipping**

-You can also choose DHL Express shipping which costs $39 and it's fully traceable.
+You can also choose Standard shipping for $10 and the traceability is limited.
-Delivery time is usually 3-5 business days.
+Delivery time may vary between 5 days to 6 weeks depending on your location and your national post.

 Where can I follow my order (get a tracking number)?